 A pilonidal sinus is an infected tract under the skin between the buttocks.
 Treatment commonly involves an operation.
-After the operation you should keep the area free of growing hair by regular shaving or other means of hair removal.
+After the operation it is advised that the area should be kept the area free of growing hair by regular shaving or other means of hair removal.

 What is a pilonidal sinus?

 - A sinus tract is a narrow tunnel (a small abnormal channel) in your body.
 A sinus tract typically goes between a focus of infection in deeper tissues to the skin surface.
 This means that the tract may discharge pus from time to time on to the skin.

 A pilonidal sinus is a sinus tract which commonly contains hairs.
 It occurs under the skin between the buttocks (the natal cleft) a short distance above the back passage (anus).
 The sinus tract goes in a vertical direction between the buttocks.
 Rarely, a pilonidal sinus occurs in other sites of the body.

 The pilonidal sinus usually starts as a pilonidal cyst.
 This is the lump before the sinus develops.
 However in practice the terms tend to be used interchangeably.

 The exact cause is not clear.
 There are various theories including:

 One theory is that the problem may develop from a minor abnormality in the skin between the buttocks that was present at birth.
 This may explain why the condition tends to run in some families.
 Part of the abnormality in this part of the skin may be that the hairs grow into the skin rather than outwards.